JerryWestrick/KnowledgeEngineer-Old/KbServerApp/Memory/Snake/Dynamic/Server/Step_06.md

-# Step 6: Define the client handlers
+# Step 6: Define the message sending

+- At each step, send a GameUpdate message to all clients with the list of changed squares and their new colors.
+- When a snake dies, send a DeathNotification message to its client.
-- When a client connects, the server should assign a color to the client's snake and draw the snake on the game board.
+- When the game ends, send a WinnerAnnouncement message to all clients with the color of the last surviving snake.
-- When a client disconnects, the server should remove the client's snake from the game.
+- After the game ends, send a GameReset message to all clients.